robertdebock/ansible-role-phpmyadmin/README.md

 Requirements
 ------------

 Access to a repository containing packages, likely on the internet.
+PHP, Apache HTTPD and MySQL should be available.

 Role Variables
 --------------